-The aim of this study was to evaluate and compare three-dimensional pharyngeal airway space changes in patients treated with maxillary advancement and those treated with mandibular advancement.
+The aim of this study was to evaluate and compare three-dimensional pharyngeal airway space changes in patients treated by maxillary advancement and those treated by mandibular advancement.

-Methods The sample consisted of 25 patients - 12 treated with maxillary advancement and 13 with mandibular advancement surgery.
-Nasopharyngeal (NP) volume, oropharyngeal (OP) volume, and the area of maximum constriction (AMC) in the OP were measured on cone beam computed tomography scans (2 mA / 120 kV / 12" FOV) taken before and at least three months after surgery.
-Paired samples t-test was used for analyzing statistical significance of changes ($p \le 0.05$).
+Methods The sample consisted of 25 patients, 12 treated by maxillary advancement and 13 treated by mandibular advancement surgery.
+Nasopharyngeal (NP) volume, oropharyngeal (OP) volume and the area of maximum constriction (AMC) in the OP were measured on CBCT scans (2mA/120kV/12"FOV) taken before and at least 3 months after surgery.
+Paired samples t-test was used for analyzing statistical significance of changes (p≤0.05).

-Results Postoperative OP and NP volumes, as well as the AMC, increased insignificantly in both groups.
+Results Postoperative OP and NP volumes, as well as the AMC increased insignificantly in both groups.

 Conclusion Results suggest that mono-maxillary surgical advancement of the maxilla or the mandible increases pharyngeal airway dimensions.